 Some accidents may involve little damage and will be under your deductible, so you may be inclined to circumvent the process of filing an auto accident insurance claim and just fix the damage on your own.
 This is a mistake that could cost you thousands, if not hundreds of thousands of dollars, because what seems like a little fender bender could turn into an injury claim.
-By reporting the accident, you are now protected against future claims because Mercury will now have a record of the damage and will be able to defend you in the event that you are sued.
-Additionally, Mercury can help arrange for repairs at a trusted facility, and you can take advantage of the company’s pricing discounts.
+By reporting the accident, you are now protected against future claims because your insurance company will now have a record of the damage and will be able to defend you in the event that you are sued.
+Mercury customers have the option to arrange for repairs at a trusted facility, and can take advantage of the company’s pricing discounts.
 In most cases, the reporting of this fender bender will not affect your premium and it will end up saving you money in the long run.

 Don’t Do It Alone

 Insurance professionals can spot red flags and are trained to deal with people and resolve problems, which takes the adversarial component out of the equation.
 When people try to adjust their own claims, they are an involved party and it often gets emotional.